 Board of Directors & Advisors

 Jamie has spent the last 25 years working in tourism, conservation, development, and business management.
-He is passionate about Planeterra because in his decades of traversing the globe, he has yet to encounter another organization that is so effective at using tourism to improve the lives of some of the most under-resourced people on this planet — especially marginalized women, disadvantaged youth, and rural communities (with a priority focus on indigenous communities.)
-Prior to Planeterra, Jamie was Global Chief Environmental Officer at Royal Caribbean Cruises Ltd. and headed up the travel industry program at the Center for Environmental Leadership in Business at Conservation International.
-He was formerly Chairman at Sustainable Travel International and has served on the boards of The International Ecotourism Society, the Global Sustainable Tourism Council and the Caribbean Alliance for Sustainable Travel.
-When Jamie is not working, you can find him enjoying time with his family or fishing (unfortunately rarely both at the same time!).
+He is passionate about Planeterra because, in his decades of traversing the globe, he has yet to encounter another organization as effective at using tourism to improve the lives of some of the most under-resourced people on this planet — especially marginalized women, disadvantaged youth, and rural communities (with a priority focus on Indigenous communities).

 Bruce Poon Tip

-Entrepreneur, leader and philanthropist Bruce Poon Tip is the founder of adventure travel company and social enterprise G Adventures.
-With a vision that travel could become a force for social good and significant wealth distribution, Bruce founded the nonprofit foundation Planeterra in 2003, to direct travel dollars into vulnerable and underserved communities around the world.
+Entrepreneur, leader and philanthropist, Bruce Poon Tip is the founder of adventure travel company and social enterprise G Adventures.
+With a vision that travel could become a force for social good and significant wealth distribution, Bruce founded the nonprofit Planeterra in 2003, to direct travel dollars into underserved communities around the world.
 He has addressed the United Nations and the World Bank, spoken at the headquarters of Apple and Google, and delivered keynote speeches at TED events and entrepreneurship conferences around the world.
 In 2012, Bruce was inducted into the Social Venture Network Hall of Fame.
-He was also awarded a Queen Elizabeth II’s Diamond Jubilee Medal, recognizing significant contributions to society, and was named Entrepreneur of the Year in 2006 and 2002.
+He was also awarded a Queen Elizabeth II’s Diamond Jubilee Medal, recognizing significant contributions to society, and was named Entrepreneur of the Year in 2002 and 2006.

 Roula Poon Tip

-As co-founder, Roula has been part of Planeterra since Day 1 in 2003 – the same year their daughter, Planeterra’s namesake was born, their daughter Terra.
+As co-founder, Roula has been part of Planeterra since Day 1 in 2003 – the same year Planeterra’s namesake was born, their daughter Terra.
 Roula and Bruce named the organization they founded with love and a belief that it would grow to have an impact in communities around the world.
 Roula has always supported Planeterra’s mission to change lives through travel.
 She has been to over 90 countries and visited at least 20 Planeterra projects.
-For 10 years, she and Bruce have been bringing their daughters and family friends on unforgettable trips around the world visiting Planeterra projects along the way.
-When Roula is not travelling afar, you may catch her in Toronto taking in a game of Raptor’s basketball – she is one of their biggest fans – and a basketball player herself!

 Zeina believes that travellers can do more than just give back to countries we visit; that skills and tools can be used to develop local capacity and make economics self-sustainable — that’s what motivates her to be involved with Planeterra.
 Zeina has over 20 years experience in the Travel Industry with a focus on technology and e-commerce.
 She has been involved in the leadership of several iconic Canadian travel companies, which include Air Canada Vacations and Travel Brands Inc. Zeina has a track record for turning around companies profitability by building extraordinary teams.
 A true adventure seeker at heart, Zeina enjoys car racing, thrill rides and roller coasters.